coccoinomane/web3cli/README.md

    ```

 # TODO
-- Signer: resolve signers
 - Command: Send ETH
 - Signer: Make app_key non-overridable (https://docs.builtoncement.com/core-foundation/configuration-settings#configuration-settings-vs.-meta-options)
-- Signer: readme documentation
 - Windows: test on a Windows machine
 - Do not mess with DB unless needed by the command
 - Do not mess with signers unless needed by the command
+- Autocomplete commands
-- Autocomplete
+- Autocomplete addresses and signers
-- Command structure
 - Config: non-string support in `config set`
-- Allow to add custom networks?
+- Allow to add custom networks (they should be a db model too)
-- Use chains and tokens from ethereum-lists
+- Use chains and tokens from other sources (e.g. ethereum-lists)
-- Model methods should return class instance, not BaseModel (python 3.11?)